 Thermal imaging technology is expensive.
 Advanced thermal optics can push five figures, and you definitely won’t find one priced under $1000.

 While that may seem pricey, the cost has dropped considerably in just a few short years.
 As the technology becomes mainstream, we should expect to see these devices become more affordable.
 In the meantime, be prepared to budget at least a thousand dollars for a thermal scope.

 Size and Weight

 Modern thermal scopes carry a ton of internal technology, so it should come as no surprise that they generally weigh more than a traditional scope.
-If you need to lug your rifle (and a mounted optic) long distances over rough terrain or through dense woods, the size and weight of your thermal optic becomes a serious consideration.
+If you need to lug your rifle (and a mounted optic) long distances over rough terrain or through dense woods, the size and weight of your thermal optic become a serious consideration.

 Some thermal models are more compact and weigh less than others, which is a major asset when hiking miles through the wilderness or trying to balance your rifle for difficult off-hand shots.

 A reticle is the pattern of fine lines and markings inside a scope that help you aim accurately.
 Reticle designs range from simple crosshairs and center dots to elaborate MIL-Dot configurations.

 Many high-end thermal scopes have several pre-programmed reticles, so you can choose a design that fits your personal preferences or best suits the shooting task at hand.

 Some scopes only have a single reticle or none at all.
 Whether you need a thermal scope for tactical shooting or hunting nocturnal predators, be sure the reticle is appropriate for your shooting needs.

 Some thermal scopes have no magnification.
 Others may offer up to 16x or more.
 The level of magnification you need depends on your shooting pursuits.

 The magnification on a thermal scope will be either optical or digital.